MDGithub166/Cofounders-Training-MicroSaas/README.md

 - [ ] Leituras completas:
   - Start Small, Stay Small - R.Willing
   - Startup Never Fail Again - A.Happy
-  - 07 Days Startup - D.Norrys
+  - 07 Days Startup - D.Norris
   - Start Marketing the day at you start coding - R.Willing
   - Your Startup Is Going To Fail...guide to...B2B - R.Green